nicholascallee/DotNetTutorial/BulkyBook.DataAccess.Tests/ReadmeTesting.md

 -   Use an in-memory database or a mock database connection to ensure that tests are isolated and can run quickly without modifying any real data.
 -   Use a library called **Moq** to mock the `ApplicationDbContext` when testing repositories.
 This ensures that calls to the database are simulated.
 -   Always start with a fresh database state for each test.
 You can achieve this by re-initializing the in-memory database or resetting mock setups before each test.

+**Findings**
+-	I think we should skip dbinitializer because it only happens if the db is not present, which in turn checks for pending migrations.
+Not sure how to emulate pending migrations.